Dual Monitor Stand vs Two Single Stands: Which Setup Boosts Productivity & Comfort?

 In some cases, tables have a hole in the middle for passing the wires, but it affects the structural integrity of the platform.
 At the end of the day, both setups have their pros and cons, so it ultimately comes down to your preference.

-And if you’ve liked reading this article, do check out our guide on how does a thermal camera work!
+And if you’ve liked reading this article, do check out our guide on how a thermal camera works!